Learn cPanel

 Accessing the Setup Node.js App feature in cPanel

-When you click on the feature, cPanel will redirect you to a new page which we will refer to as the default page for the Node.js feature.
+When you locate the feature, please click on it.
+Once you do that, cPanel will redirect you to a new page which we will refer to as the default page for the Node.js feature.

 Creating a new Node.js application

-• Node.js version - Here you will need to pick the Node.js version your project will be based on.
+• Node.js version - Please use this drop down menu to to pick the Node.js version your project will be based on.

-• Application mode - Here you can choose the mode of your application to be either Development or Production.
+• Application mode - Please use this drop down menu to choose the mode of your application to be either Development or Production.
 Please note that this setting will activate the "NODE_ENV" environment variable with a value equal to the selected application mode.

-• Application root - The absolute path to the folder in which the files for your application will be stored.
-Please note that this is not a relative path and you will need to specify the home folder for your account (/home/<cpanel username>) as a prefix.
+• Application root - Please use this text field to set the absolute path to the folder in which the files for your application will be stored.
+Please note that this is not a relative path, and you will need to specify the home folder for your account (/home/<cpanel username>) as a prefix.

-• Application URL - The URL on which your Node.js application should be accessible.
+• Application URL - Please use this drop down menu and text field to define the URL on which your Node.js application should be accessible.

-• Application startup file - The start file for your application.
-Typically this can be either app.js or index.js.
+• Application startup file - Please use this text field to define the startup file for your application.
+Typically, this can be either app.js or index.js.

 • Passenger log file - The mail log file for your Node.js application.